nezaboodka/reactronic/README.md

 [transactional reactive](https://blog.nezaboodka.com/post/2019/593-modern-database-should-natively-support-transactionally-reactive-programming)
 state management in a Web application.

 Transactional reactivity means that state changes are being made in an isolated data snapshot and then, once atomically applied, are **consistently propagated** to corresponding visual components for (re)rendering.
 All that is done in automatic, seamless, and fine-grained way.
 Reactronic **takes full care of tracking dependencies** between visual components (observers) and state (observable objects).

-Transactional reactivity is based on four fundamental concepts:
+Transactional reactivity is based on four fundamental
+concepts:

   - **Observable Objects** - a set of objects that store data of an application (state);
   - **Atomic Action** - a function that makes changes in observable objects in atomic way ("all or nothing");
-  - **Reactive Process** - a function that is executed automatically in response to changes made by a transaction;
+  - **Reactive Process** - a mechanism providing automatic and recurrent execution of given function in response to changes made by atomic actions;
   - **Cached Result** -  function result that is remembered and, if the becomes obsolete, causes its function to re-execute on-demand.

 Demo application built with Reactronic: https://nevod.io/#/playground.
 Source code of the demo: https://gitlab.com/nezaboodka/nevod.web.public/-/blob/master/README.md.